Dr Sarah Toft

 I work on a 1:1 basis and draw on training in Cognitive Behavioural Therapy (CBT), Interpersonal Psychotherapy (IPT) and Eye Movement Desensitisation and Reprocessing Therapy (EMDR) to assess, formulate and tailor treatments specific to your needs and goals.

 We work together to better understand how the issues which you are seeking help with have developed and how they can be addressed.
-Sometimes a particular approach might be used such as CBT, but often a combination of approaches is combined, to tailor a treatment specifically for your needs.
+Sometimes a particular approach might be used such as CBT, but often a combination of approaches is combined, to tailor a treatment specifically for you.
 I undertake regular reviews of the work with you, in order that the focus for therapy is maintained and the sessions continue to meet your needs.

 Online (Zoom, FaceTime, Skype, WhatsApp) and telephone sessions are available.